 If a criminal conviction occurred as a juvenile or adult, there are many remedies available to erase the criminal charge when you retain a criminal attorney.
 If you entered a guilty or no contest plea to a criminal or DUI charge that is causing you problems with your job, education, or housing, contact an experienced criminal expungement lawyer as soon as possible.

-Expungement relief is available for felony, misdemeanor, and infractions if you were placed on probation after a conviction.
-You can obtain a dismissal under Penal Code 1203.4 for a criminal or DUI conviction that will go a long way in clearing your record.
+You can obtain an expungement, legally called a dismissal under Penal Code 1203.4 for a criminal or DUI conviction that will go a long way in clearing your record.
 In some instances, if you are still on probation, you may qualify for early termination of probation.

 If you have an arrest record or juvenile, you may also receive relief when you apply to seal your record.
 This is beneficial in cases where you are trying to show that you have never been arrested or did not receive a conviction as a minor.